actris-cloudnet/dataportal-docs/api/data-upload.md

 The JSON request should have the following fields:

 - `measurementDate`: UTC date in `YYYY-MM-DD` format of the first data point in the file.
 - `instrument`: Instrument name.
-Must be one of the ids listed in [https://cloudnet.fmi.fi/api/instruments/](https://cloudnet.fmi.fi/api/instruments/).
+Must be one of the IDs listed in [https://cloudnet.fmi.fi/api/instruments/](https://cloudnet.fmi.fi/api/instruments/).
   See also [expected file types](upload-file-types.md).
 - `instrumentPid`: Persistent identifier (PID) for the instrument.
 See [available instruments](https://instrumentdb.out.ocp.fmi.fi/).
 - `filename`: Name of the file.
+- `tags`: _(optional)_ Array of tags.
+Allowed values for each instrument are listed in [https://cloudnet.fmi.fi/api/instruments/](https://cloudnet.fmi.fi/api/instruments/).
-- `checksum`: An MD5 sum of the file being sent.
+- `checksum`: An MD5 checksum of the file being sent.
 Used for identifying the file and verifying its integrity.
   Can be computed by using for instance the `md5sum` UNIX program.
 - `site`: Site identifier.
-Must be one of the ids listed in [https://cloudnet.fmi.fi/api/sites/](https://cloudnet.fmi.fi/api/sites/).
+Must be one of the IDs listed in [https://cloudnet.fmi.fi/api/sites/](https://cloudnet.fmi.fi/api/sites/).
 If your username corresponds to site identifier, this field is optional.

 Example JSON for uploading a file named `201030_020000_P06_ZEN.LV1`: